PrizePicks Review

 PrizePicks Available Sports

-PrizePicks contests do not involve singular sports as do traditional fantasy sites as players can mix and match between sports when creating contests.
-That being said, PrizePicks provides live scoring data from a wide range of sports including:
+PrizePicks contests do not involve singular sports like traditional fantasy sites because players can mix and match between sports when creating contests.
+That being said, PrizePicks provides live scoring data from a wide range of sports, including:

 • 1st Half/ 2nd Half Games